 North American Example: Parnassius smintheus (an alpine butterfly)

-that the larger meadows have an even proportionally larger density of individuals.
-With the
+so that the larger meadows have an even proportionally larger density of individuals.
+With

-long standing policy of fire suppression, and in the face of global climate change, alpine meadows
+the long standing policy of fire suppression, and in the face of global climate change, alpine

 Patterns of Survival (already approached to an extent in lab)